 Why is my dog sad?

-It is critical that this behavior is not ignored; therefore, in this ScoobyDog article, we will explain why a dog is sad and what to do about it.
+This behavior mustn’t be ignored; therefore, in this article, we will explain why a dog is sad and what to do about it.
 We will go over the most common signs we can see, the causes of those signs, and some management tips that every owner should follow to ensure the health of their best friend.
-Continue reading!

 Is it depression or sadness in dogs?